What is coaching?

 Functioning on the Wellness Continuum

-A therapist friend of mine, Jason Hughes, Owner of ChangePoint Counseling, used the best explanation I’ve found to distinguish a therapy patient from a coaching client.
+A therapist friend of mine, Jason Hughes, used the best explanation I've found to distinguish a therapy patient from a coaching client.
 Think of wellness on a continuum with the mid-point as 0 representing normal functioning.
 Negative numbers are to the left of 0 and represent dysfunction.
 Positive numbers are to the right of 0 and represent thriving.
 Therapy addresses dysfunction with the goal of bringing clients back to normal functioning (0).
 Coaching takes functional clients from 0 into positive numbers to thriving.

 Coaches help clients take a proactive role in their lives, to begin setting and working toward goals to learn to thrive by doing, because we all hit setbacks in life.
 If we accept just okay (normal functioning) we remain consistently at-risk of falling into dysfunction and dependence.
 If we remain proactive, working toward thriving (positive numbers) and hit setbacks we’re still better than okay.
 We’re also better equipped to bounce back and continue the forward momentum.

 - The patient is struggling with dysfunction related to psychological issues, concerns, or symptoms that interfere with daily tasks.

 - The patient needs help coping, alleviating pain, or distress related to trauma, disorders, or illness.

 - The patient wants to work through the problems and get back to normalcy